abhijeetsharma200/OpenCV-Wiki/Huawei-CANN-Backend.md

 ## 📢 News

+- [Jun.
+29, 2023] 🎉 OpenCV 4.8.0 is released along with patches for CANN backend.
+- [Mar.
+24, 2023] 💡 Support Sub, PRelu, ConvTranspose.
+Add one-time warning when backend is switched back to CPU if CANN is not available.
+This patch will be available in 4.8.0 release.
+[PR#23401](https://github.com/opencv/opencv/pull/23401).
 - [Mar.
 14, 2023] 🐛 Fixed some bugs and added some new features to support most of the models in opencv_zoo. **This patch will be released along with 4.8.0**.
 Build from source with latest code to experience latest features.
 [PR#23319](https://github.com/opencv/opencv/pull/23319).
 - [Dec.
 28, 2022] 🎉 We released OpenCV 4.7.0 with CANN backend!
 [PR#22634](https://github.com/opencv/opencv/pull/22634).